Diseases & Conditions

 Your child’s age, overall health, and medical history

-If glomerulonephritis is caused by a streptococcal infection, then treatment will be focused on curing the infection and treating the symptoms associated with the infection.
 Treatment will depend on the underlying cause.
-Therefore, treatments focus on slowing the progression of the disease preventing complications.
+Treatments focus on slowing the progression of the disease and preventing complications.

 If glomerulonephritis does not resolve, long-term kidney failure may need to be addressed.